open-alchemy/OpenAlchemyEditor/web/README.md

 Events (more information <https://angular.io/api/router/RouterEvent>):

-- `routerNavigationStartExamplesId`: The route has changed to a particular seed, detected based on `NavigationStart`
+- `routerNavigationEndExamplesId`: The route has changed to a particular seed, detected based on `NavigationEnd`
-  <https://angular.io/api/router/NavigationStart> to urls of the form
+  <https://angular.io/api/router/NavigationEnd> to urls of the form
   `examples/:id`.
-- `routerNavigationStartSpecsId`: The route has changed to a particular spec, detected based on `NavigationStart`
+- `routerNavigationEndSpecsId`: The route has changed to a particular spec, detected based on `NavigationEnd`
-  <https://angular.io/api/router/NavigationStart> to urls of the form
+  <https://angular.io/api/router/NavigationEnd> to urls of the form
   `specs/:id`.

 ### Reacting to Events